 4. Play rhyming games

 Rhyming games are fun and will help your child start to hear and understand speech sounds.
 Try ‘I spy’ when you are out and about.
 Have fun with rhyming words – for example, can your child think of a word that rhymes with ‘cat’?

 In all games and activities, make sure you pronounce speech sounds clearly.
 Try to make them as short as possible – for example, the letter m has a short /m/ sound, not a continuous /mmmmmmm/ sound.
 Try not to add an extra sound onto the speech sound either (for example, the sound is /m/ and not /m-uh/).

 Ready to Read?

-In Autumn Term Two, children in Reception will begin to bring reading books home.
+Children in Reception will bring reading books home.
 Which they will practice reading both in school and at home.

 When helping your child with their reading, make sure you choose a time when they’re not too tired.
 Remember that learning to read will take time – be sure to stay patient as your child acquires this new skill!

 As well as your child reading to you, it’s important that you read stories, rhymes, and non-fiction books to your child.
 This will increase their vocabulary, develop their comprehension, and encourage the habit of reading – which is a great habit to have!